langeeri/trnsys-plc-middleware/README.md

 This project provides middleware designed for use within Hardware-in-the-Loop testbeds in conjunction with TRNSYS simulations.
 It allows for seamless communication between TRNSYS simulations and Modbus servers, enabling the exchange of data for read-write and read-only operations.
 The middleware functions as a Modbus client, while the PLCs functions as Modbus servers.

+The middleware serves a dual purpose: firstly, it enables bidirectional communication between the PLC and simulation software, and secondly, it synchronizes the time steps of the simulation and the PLC.

+The middleware is set up in such a way that ModBus clients are opened in the initialization phase of the simulation, meaning at the first call of Python from TRNSYS.
+At this stage, a connection to the ModBus servers, i.e., all the used PLCs, is established, but data exchange does not yet occur.
+It makes no sense to start data exchange before convergence is achieved in the computation of the current simulation step.
+The communication at this step occurs in a way that the Type 3157 component exchanges data with the communication middleware through a nested hashmap (a hashmap is a data type, it's an unordered set of key-value pairs, in Python it's often referred to as a dictionary), where the inputs from TRNSYS to Type 3157 in the current time step are sent as hashmap variables to the middleware.
+The data from the hashmap are sorted in the middleware and sent for writing to the registers of the respective PLCs.
+The data exchange in the opposite direction, i.e., from the PLCs through the middleware to TRNSYS, is resolved in a similar manner.

 ## Requirements